MarcL/marclittlemore.com/_posts/2016-09-29-finding-bugs-with-git-bisect.md

 git bisect reset
 ```

-Make sure you do this otherwise you may find yourself in an weird state.
+Make sure you reset otherwise you will find your local working directory in a strange state, having checked out out a previous revision of the project.

 ### Pro-tip: Bisect automation